 The examination will be online and open book, scheduled by the Examinations Office, and marked in the usual way.

 The first two assignments, Assignment 1 and Assignment 2, will increase in value from 10% to 12.5%.
 The Assessments page has been updated, to reflect this.

 Assessment DetailThe course has on-going assessment through the semester in the form of assignments and other coursework.
 There is also a final examination at the end of the semester.

+There will be programming assignments, and a Report on an extension topic.
 Each programming assignment will be assessed primarily via a written description and analysis of the work done.
 There will also be assessment based on online quizzes.